 -

-Bottom of the Deck If you are Jamie Elders, you are living in a dingy trailer under the thumb of your criminal uncle.
+Bottom of the deck If you are Jamie Elders, you live in a dingy trailer under the thumb of your criminal uncle.
 Your teenage brother has problems with anger management, and your mother is an ex-con just released from prison.
 Jamie is 19 and knows life is better – somewhere.
-Meantime, she’s pretending to Read more
+Meantime, she’s pretending to go…

 -